About me

 How I got to do what I do

 My life has been tightly inter wound by activities and occupation from a very young age.
 My family, community and era was such that it valued work and productivity above it all.
 I had my first Saturday job when I was 11 years old.
 My parents build a house where I was little and there was always stuff to be done to help, including helping in source the firewood in the forest.
 During the dark, snowy winter months, I had more time for more gentler and creative activities.
 Many books were read then, jumpers knitted, I learned to sew, made lace, taught myself to touch type.
 Behind this somewhat idyllic picture was also great pain.
-My parents gave me much love, but they were young when they had me and my siblings I spent of my childhood depressed, defying and rebelling.
+My parents gave me much love, but they were young when they had me and my siblings and I spent of my childhood depressed, defying and rebelling.

 From early on, I understood that I have the power and responsibility to create not just jumpers, but my LIFE.